U.S. Higher Education Opportunity Act (HEOA)

 Students with Disabilities

 Students who have a disability covered by the Americans with Disabilities Act are entitled to academic accommodations.
-The Institute of World Politics offers services for students with disabilities which can be initiated upon the students request with the Disability Officer at firstname.lastname@example.org or 202-462-2101.
-Additional information can be found at this link.
+The Institute of World Politics offers services for students with disabilities which can be initiated upon the students request with the Disability Officer at email@example.com or 202-462-2101.

 Price of Attendance

-In accordance with the HEOA, the Institute must make available to prospective and enrolled students information about the price of attendance, including tuition and fees, books and supplies, room and board, transportation costs, and any additional costs.
+In accordance with the HEOA, the Institute must make available to prospective and enrolled students’ information about the price of attendance, including tuition and fees, books and supplies, room and board, transportation costs, and any additional costs.
 This information can be found on the Institute of World Politics website, which includes comprehensive fee details and a cost of attendance.

 Refund Policy, Requirements for Withdrawal, & Return of Financial Aid

 The Institute of World Politics refund policy, requirements and procedures for official withdrawal, and requirements for the return of financial aid are detailed in the Catalog and Student Handbook.
-Additional information on addition and dropping classes can be found at this link.

 Transfer of Credit Policies